senseexcel/senseexcel-reporting/install.md

 4. Open Services.msc.
 Select the "Qlik Connector for SER" service, right mouse cliek to access Properties and choose the Log On tab.

-5. Change the owner to "This Account" and enter the creentials and password of the account running the other Qlik Sense services.
+5. Change the owner to "This Account" and enter the credentials and password of the account running the other Qlik Sense services.

 ![SER Service Update Credentials](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Connector-Service-Credentials.PNG)